dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 ---

-**TL;DR:** There are several package managers in the JavaScript land: **npm**, **bower**, **component**, **volo**.
+**TL;DR:** There are several package managers in the JavaScript land: **npm**, **bower**, **component** and **volo** to name a few.
 As of this writing, the most popular package manager in the JavaScript land is **npm**.
 The npm client provides access to hundreds of thousands of code libraries in the npm registry.
-Just recently, facebook launched a new package manager for JavaScript called **Yarn** which claims to be faster, more reliable and secure than the already existing npm client.
-In this article, you will learn how five things you can do with Yarn.
+Just recently, Facebook launched a new package manager for JavaScript called **Yarn** which claims to be faster, more reliable and secure than the already existing npm client.
+In this article, you will learn five things you can do with Yarn.

 ---

-**Yarn** is a new package manager for JavaScript created by facebook.
+**Yarn** is a new package manager for JavaScript created by Facebook.
 It offers a fast, highly reliable and secure dependency management for developers using JavaScript in their apps.
 Here are five things you can do with Yarn.

 ## 1. Work Offline